-There are lots of mom-friendly gifts out there that promise to give back — especially at a time when so many are in need — but we can’t be the only ones skeptical of the whole “shop for a cause” shtick.
-While the case could be made that every little bit does help, we think you’d be better off giving directly to a charity than buying a $10 candle that claims to donate 2 percent of proceeds.
+There are lots of mom-friendly gifts out there that promise to give back, especially at a time when so many are in need.
+Still, we’d understand if you’re skeptical of the whole “shop for a cause” shtick.
+While the case could be made that every little bit does help, if you’re really looking to make every penny count, you’d probably be better off giving directly to a charity in mom’s name than buying a her $10 candle that claims to donate 2 percent of proceeds.

-If a mom in your life has — like many of us — has recently gotten really into baking bread, Bragard made a special edition of its classic blue “Travail” apron with food consultancy Polonsky & Friends.
-100 percent of proceeds go to the Restaurant Employee Relief Fund.
+If, like many of us, a mom in your life has recently gotten really into baking bread, Bragard made a special edition of its classic blue “Travail” apron with food consultancy Polonsky & Friends.
+One hundred percent of proceeds go to the Restaurant Employee Relief Fund.

 This charm, which is a collaboration between Aurate and Senreve, will make a nice addition to any basic chain or purse your mom already has in her closet.
 Plus, 10 percent of the proceeds will be donated to the Oceanic Global Organization.

 Sustainable sneaker brand Avre will donate 20 percent of all proceeds to the AAPI Community Fund.
 This pair of slip-ons has a similar vibe to APL sneakers (a brand we’ve called a status gym shoe), but is made out of ecofriendly materials.
 They’d be great for everything from a morning jog to an afternoon trip to the grocery store.